Design Optimization of Triple Gas Electron Multiplier for Superior Gain and Reduced Ion Backflow: Results

-A comparable analysis is subsequently conducted for the modified GEM geometry incorporating single-conical perforations, examining single, double, and triple-GEM configurations.
 In this instance, the ion absorption percentage is assessed as a function of the number of foils at a constant primary electron energy, while the thickness of the lower copper layer is varied.
 Three lines are displayed, representing lower copper thicknesses of 5 $\mu$m, 10 $\mu$m, and 15 $\mu$m.
-In all three configurations, a general rising trend in ion absorption with increasing numbers of GEM foils is observed, aligning with anticipated outcomes.
+In all three configurations, a general rise in ion absorption with increasing numbers of GEM foils is observed, consistent with expectations.
 Notably, the curve associated with a smaller copper thickness of 5 $\mu$m demonstrates the lowest ion absorption, whereas the maximum absorption is observed at a thickness of 15 $\mu$m, with the 10 $\mu$m case situated between these two values.
 This behavior is expected and indicates that increasing the lower copper thickness improves ion absorption efficacy.

 When these results are compared to those obtained for the conventional bi-conical-hole GEM geometry, a comparable qualitative trend concerning the number of foils is observed.
-Nonetheless, the absolute ion absorption values in the modified single-conical geometry are markedly greater.
+Nonetheless, the absolute ion absorption values in the modified single-conical geometry are markedly greater which can be seen in Fig.~\ref{fig:IBF_SC}.

 This clearly demonstrates that the altered geometry offers enhanced suppression of ion reflux.
-Furthermore, this enhancement is accompanied by a significant increase in the effective gain, illustrating the overall performance superiority of the modified GEM configuration.
+Furthermore, this enhancement is accompanied by a significant increase in effective gain, demonstrating the superior overall performance of the modified GEM configuration.